fiquant/marketsimulator/doc/order.rst

             return order.Market(signedvolume > 0 ?
 Side.Buy : Side.Sell,
                                 abs(signedvolume))

-Sometimes order factories are constructed in several stages: for example, some parameters of the factory are defined by a trading strategy and the rest is defined by user.
+Sometimes order factories are constructed in several steps: for example, some parameters of a factory are defined by a trading strategy and the rest is defined by user.

 In order to support these use cases order factories have also a curried form.
 For example, ``order.factory.volume.Market`` has type ``(() -> Volume) -> IOrderGenerator`` and ``order.factory.side_price.Limit`` has type ``(() -> Side) -> (() -> Price) -> IOrderGenerator``.